taiki-e/install-action/DEVELOPMENT.md

 If CI fails only for containers using older versions of glibc or musl, you may need to add the tool name to one of the `*_incompat` arrays in `tools/ci/tool-list.sh`.

+If the `Manifest / manifest / gen` job in CI fails due to outdated manifests for other tools, please ignore it and do not modify the manifest for any tools other than the one you are currently working on.
+That should be handled by the automation, and if everything else passes, your PR is okay.

 ## Release new version

 Releases are performed by running the [release workflow](https://github.com/taiki-e/install-action/actions/workflows/release.yml) via workflow dispatch.
 The owner and collaborators can start the release workflow, but the owner's [approval](https://docs.github.com/en/actions/reference/workflows-and-actions/deployments-and-environments#required-reviewers) is required before the actual release.